flutter/samples/game_template/README.md

           the correct code.
 5. Go to `lib/main.dart` and uncomment the lines that relate to Crashlytics.

-You should now be able to see crashes, errors, and severe log messages in [console.firebase.google.com](https://console.firebase.google.com/).
+You should now be able to see crashes and errors in [console.firebase.google.com](https://console.firebase.google.com/).
 To test, add a button to your project, and throw whatever exception you like when the player presses it.